EMatch: A Unified Framework for Event-based Optical Flow and Stereo Matching: Related Works

-\textbf{Stereo Matching.} The main objective of stereo matching is to find the disparity value based on rectified image pairs, which can also be used to estimate depth (calculated from the disparity).
-Early stereo matching algorithms generally follow a four-step pipeline \cite{stereovision}: matching cost computation, cost aggregation, disparity computation, and disparity refinement.
-SGM\cite{SGM}, PatchMatch\cite{PatchMatch}, and ADCensus\cite{ADCensus} are some classic algorithms among them, whose core idea is matching and optimization.
-But now deep learning-based methods \cite{aanet, ganet, raftstereo, CREStereo} have gradually moved away from this framework.
+\textbf{Stereo Matching.} The main objective of stereo matching is to find the disparity value based on rectified image pairs, which can be used to estimate depth.
+Traditionally, classical algorithms all adopted a regression pipeline \cite{SGM, PatchMatch, ADCensus}.
+Leveraging deep learning, end-to-end methods achieved significant advancements in matching and optimization while maintaining traditional pipeline \cite{GCNet, PSMNet, GANet}.
+Unlike them, RAFT-Stereo \cite{raftstereo} introduced another iterative regression framework.
+GMStereo \cite{unify} simultaneously performs optical flow, disparity, and depth estimation on images through feature similarity computation, offering a simpler and more efficient approach.

-Based on event cameras, early stereo matching works \cite{rogister2011asynchronous, schraml2015event} mainly explore how to design event representations and introduce simple prior knowledge to models.
-DDES \cite{DDES} is the first learning-based stereo method for event cameras, which proposes a learnable representation for event sequences.
-Then, Zhang et al. \cite{DTC} propose an abstracted model, discrete time convolution (DTC) to encode high dimensional spatial-temporal data.
-Nam et al. \cite{ConcentrationNet} concentrate event stacks with multiple density events by an attention-based concentration network to alleviate the event missing or overriding issue.
-The existing works have not explicitly considered feature matching strategy in stereo matching, which is the focus of our paper.